GraemeMalcolm/AI-102/instructions/01-image-classification.md

 > **Note**: In this exercise, you can choose to use the API from either the **C#** or **Python** SDK.
 In the steps below, perform the actions appropriate for your preferred language.

 1. In Visual Studio Code open the **AI-102** project, and in the **Explorer** pane, browse to the **image_classification** folder and expand the **C-Sharp** or **Python** folder depending on your language preference.
 2. Right-click the **train-classifier** folder and open an integrated terminal.
-Then enter install the Custom Vision Training package by running the appropriate command for your language preference:
+Then install the Custom Vision Training package by running the appropriate command for your language preference:

    **C#**